Chapter 11 Iteration

 In summary, while the native R functions like apply(), lapply(), and sapply() provide useful ways to iterate over data structures, map() from the purrr library offers additional flexibility and consistency when working with lists, data frames, and vectors.
 It is particularly beneficial when you need to apply a function to multiple elements and handle the results in a list format.

-Exercise 11.1 Use the same dataset, exam.list, and compute the median and standard deviation values for each class.
+Exercise 11.1 Use the same dataset, exams.list, and compute the median and standard deviation values for each class.
 Have these values returned as vectors.

 • Median